 “On the historical side, I would say that slave narratives were the most powerful anti-slavery writing and testimony of all literary forms—novels, poems, sermons, speeches—and of them, Solomon Northup’s “Twelve Years a Slave” was among the most powerful in all of the 19th century.

 Published in 1853, just a year after Stowe’s “Uncle Tom’s Cabin,” it showed that even fiction writers fell short of the full horrors of slavery.
 No wonder the slave states were desperate to censor and criminalize all anti-slavery writing, above all true stories like Solomon Northup’s.”

-See this movie.
-Honor and pay homage to the truth.
-It will hurt, but also heal.
-You’ll be glad you mustered your courage to go.
+See this movie; honor and pay homage to the truth—it’ll hurt, but also heal.
+You’ll be glad you mustered your courage to have a look.
 It’s a landmark film, and hopefully reduces the lag time between human holocausts and genocides, and our collective real-time grasp of their horrifying reality.